Pacifiction

-Pacifiction (Pacifiction – Tourment sur les îles) is a 2022 thriller drama film written and directed by Albert Serra, and starring Benoît Magimel.
+Pacifiction (Pacifiction – Tourment sur les îles) is a 2022 political drama film written and directed by Albert Serra, and starring Benoît Magimel.
 The film premiered at the 2022 Cannes Film Festival, where it competed for the Palme d'Or.
 The film title is a portmanteau of the words Pacific and fiction.

 Plot

 "On the French Polynesian island of Tahiti, the High Commissioner of the Republic and French government official De Roller is a calculating man with flawless manners.
 His somewhat broad perception of his role brings him to navigate the high-end 'establishment' as well as shady venues where he mingles with the locals.
 A persistent rumour also has been going around: The sighting of a submarine with a ghostly presence could herald the return of French nuclear testing."

 Release

 The film screened at the 75th Cannes Film Festival on 26 May 2022.
 Distributed by Elastica, it was released theatrically in Spain on 2 September 2022.
 It was released by Les Films du Losange in France on 9 November 2022.